-• Concentrations in natural nuclides, significantly higher to the " background " values, have been observed on the sites of Vieille-Montagne and Chaumont.
-For Chaumont.
-These values are typical for phosphogypsum produced from sedimentary phosphates and will require that radiological considerations are taken into account in a possible remediation project (for instance, prevention measures against radon infiltration in case of buildings construction on the site).
+Concentrations in natural nuclides, significantly higher to the " background " values in soil, have been observed in some backfilling materials from the sites of AMS Sud and Bois-Saint-Jean.
+On AMS Sud, some of these values slightly exceed the exemption values of notification, which will require to take into account radioactivity aspects in a possible remediation project (for instance, prevention measures against radon infiltration in case of buildings construction on the site) or for the treatment or valorization of the backfilling materials.
+The figure below shows the external radiation level at the surface of the site.